yjqian02/yjqian02.github.io/content/authors/admin/_index.md

 <!-- ## Bio -->

 Hi!
-I am a first-year Ph.D. student in the Human-Computer Interaction Institute (HCII) at Carnegie Mellon University advised by [Hong Shen](https://www.hcii.cmu.edu/people/hong-shen) and [Laura Dabbish](https://www.lauradabbish.com/).
+I am a Ph.D. student in the Human-Computer Interaction Institute (HCII) at Carnegie Mellon University advised by [Hong Shen](https://www.hcii.cmu.edu/people/hong-shen) and [Laura Dabbish](https://www.lauradabbish.com/).
 I collaborated with [Jina Suh](https://www.jinasuh.com/), [Mary L. Gray](https://marylgray.org/), and [Mary Czerwinski](https://ischool.uw.edu/people/faculty/profile/marycz) at Microsoft Research on research focused on identifying and addressing AI harms through red teaming.

 Prior to the start of my Ph.D., I was fortunate to have the opportunity to explore human-centered research across a few different institutions.
 At the University of Minnesota, I worked with [Stevie Chancellor](https://steviechancellor.com/) on mental health content moderation.
 At the University of Washington, I collaborated with [Amy X. Zhang](https://homes.cs.washington.edu/~axz/) to study personalized content moderation.
 And, at Rutgers University, I worked with [Shagun Jhaver](https://shagunjhaver.com/) examining user perspectives on content moderation.

 Broadly, my research interests span the areas of AI safety, AI ethics, red teaming, content moderation, social computing, future of work, and responsible AI.
 I aim to **build processes and tools to support the human infrastructure within AI development, enabling safer AI systems through practices such as AI red teaming.** I am a recipient of the National Science Foundation (NSF) Graduate Research Fellowship Program (GRFP).
+My research has since been supported by the [National Insitute of Standards and Technology (NIST)] (https://www.nist.gov/) and [Microsoft] (https://www.microsoft.com/en-us/research/academic-program/ai-society-fellows/fellows/)

 Outside of my work, I'm passionate about mentorship, encouraging broader participation in computing, and supporting students interested in doing research.
 I'm always happy to chat about potential collaborations or research 😊.